AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module15/data-science-workspace-car-insurance-sales-propensity.md

 # 15. Data Science Workspace - Car Insurance Sales Propensity

-**In Module 15**, you'll learn basic Data Science concepts, and also, how to use Adobe Experience Platform Data Science Workspace to build a Car Insurance Sales Propensity Model, schedule the model to re-train, and prepare the model for Real-time Scoring.
+In this module, you'll learn basic Data Science concepts, and also, how to use Adobe Experience Platform Data Science Workspace to build a Car Insurance Sales Propensity Model, schedule the model to re-train, and prepare the model for Real-time Scoring.

-Please watch this video to understand the value, demo storyline and process:
+Please watch this video to understand the value, customer journey and configuration process:

 >[!VIDEO](https://video.tv.adobe.com/v/35112?quality=12&learn=on)